luizdtna/django-heroku/README.md

 ## Publishing the app
 * git add .
 * git commit -m 'Configuring the app'
-* git push heroku master --force
+* git push heroku master --force (you don't need --force)

+If happens that error:
+'heroku' does not appear to be a git repository' run this:
+* heroku git:remote -a nomedodominio

 ## Creating the data base
 * heroku run python3 manage.py migrate